ocaml/opam/doc/pages/FAQ.md

 Of course, you may choose not to let OPAM change anything at `opam init`, and run `eval $(opam config env)` yourself whenever you will be needing it.

+--

 #### 🐫  What is a "switch" ?

-An ocaml installation and a set of installed packages within an OPAM installation.
+An OCaml installation and a set of installed packages within an OPAM installation.
 This can be used to keep different OCaml versions side-by-side, or different sets of packages.
-See the [related section](Usage.html#opamswitch) in the Advanced usage manual and `opam switch --help`.
+See the [related section](Usage.html#opamswitch) in the usage manual and `opam switch --help`.
 The "prefix" for a given installation is simply `~/.opam/<switch-name>`.